EB1A Criteria: What USCIS is Really Looking For

 Additional Considerations After You Have Met 3 of the 10 Criteria: Kazarian Policy Memorandum

-In 2010, the Ninth Circuit Court of Appeals rendered an important decision.
+In 2010, the Ninth Circuit Court of Appeals rendered an important decision that affects how USCIS evaluates EB1A requirements after the initial evidentiary showing.
 After this, the EB1A landscape was changed forever.
 This Ninth Circuit case is known as Kazarian v.
 USCIS.
 After this decision was released, USCIS issued a “policy memorandum” informing adjudicating officers of detailed guidelines for evaluating EB1A matters.

 The memo, known as the “Kazarian Policy Memorandum” had significantly altered and elevated the bar to establish “extraordinariness.”
 Here, USCIS enumerated that upon establishing three of the ten enumerated criteria, the applicant must also prove and submit documented evidence that supports: